 - Avoid alcohol

-- Complex carbohydrate (just exercise portion control): sweet potatoes, quinoa, brown rice
+- Complex carbohydrate (just exercise portion control): sweet potatoes, quinoa, brown or white rice

 - The post race/ride burrito! (with rice, veggies and protein)

 - Fruit like apples, oranges, mangoes, bananas (bananas can replace energy bars)

 - Rice cakes – to use on the bike

 - Snack on fruit or raw vegetables like carrots, broccoli, edamame, green and red pepper slices